De Blob 2: Development

 de Blob 2 was announced on 29 May 2010, a couple of weeks before E3 2010.
 Initially titled as de Blob: The Underground, the game had a demo at the conventions, though only the Wii and Nintendo DS versions were playable.
 It was later revealed to be coming to Xbox 360 and PlayStation 3, under the new title of de Blob 2.
 At the same time, Melbourne-based Blue Tongue Entertainment unveiled their new high-definition game engine, Prime, and revealed that the HD editions of de Blob 2 would be the first game to run on this engine.
 These versions both have stereoscopic 3D graphics, while the PlayStation 3 version supports PlayStation Move as a control option, similarly to how de Blob utilized the Wii's motion controls.
 Additionally, a partnership between Blue Tongue Entertainment and the television network Syfy was revealed in order to release unannounced de Blob media and products, but this partnership never came to pass due to Blue Tongue's closure in August 2011.

 Project director Nick Hagger said that the development team aimed to build upon the prior game, while retaining the best gameplay elements that were praised during its reception.
 In an interview, Hagger said that they had looked at the criticisms of de Blob and identified that the variety of tasks offered to the player was a key area of improvement to focus on.
 He also expressed his enthusiasm for the competitive multiplayer mode, which he believed would be more fully featured this time around, although no firm details were given.

 John Guscott, the composer of the previous game, returned to score the music for de Blob 2.
 The soundtrack was released separately in both CD and vinyl form.
 The PS3 version also features the full soundtrack of the original de Blob on its disc.

 Reception

-De Blob 2 received "favorable" reviews on all platforms, according to review aggregator Metacritic.
+De Blob 2 received "favorable" reviews on all platforms, according to review aggregator website Metacritic.
 However de Blob 2 financially performed much more poorly than the original game.
 On release it sold under 75,000 copies in the US on its first month and failed to reach the Top 40 in the UK.

 Similar to de blob, its soundtrack is held in similar high regard.